Logo

 Proxy vendor selection for travel intelligence should be based on operational properties.
 Burst throughput matters because many teams refresh in windows (hourly or aligned to business cadence) rather than continuously.
 Currency switching and locale targeting matter because you often need controlled comparisons across regions.
 Session granularity matters because different steps need different behavior: sticky sessions for multi-step flows, rotation for breadth sampling, and explicit limits to prevent request storms.

-GSocks is built for high-concurrency routing with controllable sessions and geo targeting, supporting workflows that require repeatable travel-search measurements under load while keeping behavior bounded and observable.
+Gsocks is built for high-concurrency routing with controllable sessions and geo targeting, supporting workflows that require repeatable travel-search measurements under load while keeping behavior bounded and observable.

 Ready to get started?